vipickering/vincentp/_posts/2013-11-20-a-smarter-jekyll-workflow.md

 -  Go To ```File -> New```
 -  Select "Folder Action" and press choose.
 -  In the bar across the middle it should say "Folder Action receives files and folders".
--  click the Choose Folder dropdown and select your ```_site``` folder location in your Jekyll development repo.
+-  click the Choose Folder drop-down and select your ```_site``` folder location in your Jekyll development repo.
 -  In the top left there is a search field type "copy" in the field and add the "Copy Finder Items" to your workflow.
 -  It should appear on the right, workflows start at the top and flow down the screen, so if you choose to customise this later adding a workflow above this would happen before our action, below would be after the action occurred.
 -  In  "Copy Finder Items" select your live repo, and tick "Replace existing files".
 -  Go To ```File -> Save```
 -  Your done.
 Try copying any file in to your ```_site``` folder and watch it magically copy across on its own.

 This will continue to run on the folder until you disable it.
-You can disable it by browsing to the folder the action is applied to and right clicking and selecting "Folder Actions Setup..."
+You can disable it by browsing to the folder the action is applied to and right clicking and selecting "Folder Actions Set-up..."
 Then un-ticking, the box next to the chosen folder.